wp-plugins/wangguard/readme.txt

 WangGuard Always will be free for personal use, this means that whenever you have less than 500 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.

-Over 54.500.000+ Splogger/unwanted users blocked in just 2 years and half.
+Over 57.000.000+ Splogger/unwanted users blocked

 But now, WangGuard is free for every one for limited time.